 End Sub

-- Now, if we change the value in cell B19, the VBA code will automatically filter the data range according to that value.
+- If we change the value in cell B19, the VBA code will automatically filter the data range according to that value.

-- Finally, we added a drop-down list in cell B19 to filter by using easy selection.
+- We added a drop-down list in cell B19 for easy selection.